-Jacaranda Place is an adolescent extended treatment centre for young people across Queensland who have severe and complex mental health issues.
-It includes a 12-bed residential service and a 10-place Day Program delivered in partnership with the Department of Education to provide an integrated educational and mental health treatment service.
-Located at Chermside, Brisbane, the service provides a safe, supportive and structured environment for young people, focused on improving their overall function, and increasing their capacity and confidence to successfully transition back to their community.
+It includes the Jacaranda Place Adolescent Unit, a 12-bed residential service, and the 10-place Jacaranda Place Day Program delivered in partnership with the Department of Education to provide an integrated educational and mental health treatment service.
+Located at Chermside, Brisbane, the service provides intensive treatment in a safe, supportive, and structured environment for young people, focused on improving their overall functioning, and increasing their capacity and confidence to successfully make the transition back to their community.
 Find out more about the centre.

 Who can access this service?

-Referrals are accepted for young people aged 13 to 18 (with consideration of up to 21 years) who are currently accessing help from the Child and Youth Mental Health Service in Queensland or a private psychiatrist.
+Referrals are accepted for young people aged 13 to 18 (with consideration of up to 21 years) who are currently accessing help from a public child and youth mental health service in Queensland or a private psychiatrist.
 The young person will also:

 - be experiencing serious and complex mental health needs